abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-1/index.md

 #### Status is your rank in the social hierarchy

 There are fundamentally two huge games in life that people play.
 One is the money game.
 Because money is not gonna solve all of your problems, but it's gonna solve all of your money problems.
 So, I think that people know that.
-They realize that, so they want to make money.
+They realise that, so they want to make money.

 But at the same time many of them deep down believe that they can't make it.
 They don't want any wealth creation to happen.
 So, they sort of virtue signal by attacking the whole enterprise by saying, "Well, making money is evil.
 You shouldn't do it.
 Blah, blah, blah."

 But what they're trying to do is they're actually playing the other game, which is the status game.
 They're trying to be high status in the eyes of other people watching by saying, "Well, I don't need money.
 We don't want money."

 And then status is just your ranking in the social hierarchy.
 So, wealth is not a zero-sum game.
 Everybody in the world can have a house.
 Because you have a house doesn't take away from my ability to have a house.
 If anything the more houses that are built, the easier it becomes to build houses, the more we know about building houses, and just the more people that can have houses.
 So, wealth is a very positive sum game.
 We create things together.
-We're starting this endeavor to create this hopefully piece of art that explains what we're doing.
+We're starting this endeavour to create this hopefully piece of art that explains what we're doing.
 At the end of it something brand new will be created.
 It's a positive sum game.

 Status on the other hand is a zero sum game.
 It's a very old game.
 We've been playing it since monkey tribes.
 And it's hierarchical.
 Who's number one?
 Who's number two?
 Who's number three?
 And for number three to move to number two, number two has to move out of that slot.
 So, status is a zero-sum game.